Marywood University will accept resumes for the graduate assistantship positions below until February 14, 2013.

-The responsibilities of the graduate assistant will include: financial research and administrative support for the Pacer Investment Fund; assisting the faculty mentor, Dr. Art Comstock, and other Business faculty members with data collection, research, and grant possibilities; and providing additional organizational assistance for the operations of the Business Programs.
-Graduate students of the Business Department are invited to apply.
+Responsibilities include: financial research and administrative support for the Pacer Investment Fund; assisting the faculty mentor, Dr. Art Comstock, and other Business faculty members with data collection, research, and grant possibilities; and providing additional organizational assistance for the operations of the Business Programs.

-Part-time administrative graduate assistant is being requested for the Department of Communication Sciences and Disorders/Marywood University Speech-Language-Hearing Clinic for the 2013-2014 academic year.
-The graduate assistant will support the Clinic Director, Graduate Program Director, and Chairperson.
+Part-time administrative graduate assistant is being requested for the Department of Communication Sciences and Disorders/Marywood University Speech-Language-Hearing Clinic for the 2014-2015 academic year.
+The graduate assistant will support the Chairperson, Graduate Program Director, and Clinic Director.
 Activities will include assisting with the day-to-day operations of the department and clinic, coordination of community-based outreach services and off campus internship placements, and in the development/gathering of documentation that supports ASHA accreditation status.

 Counseling Center-Dr. Shaw (full-time)